davidthewatson/davidthewatson.github.io/src/about/index.md

 *shaping the invisible*, and his phrase is even more apt as a description of software. <footer>- <cite>[Alan Kay][3]</cite></footer>
 [3]: https://en.wikipedia.org/wiki/Alan_Kay

+What code and jazz share beyond their four-letter-word origins is that both result from liminal, modal consciousness and context beyond language.
+Indeed, in terms of language, one is logical and compulsive, while the other, emotional and impulsive.